 Tax Shelter: Deductions

-What is a tax shelter, you ask?
-The definition of a tax shelter is a way of minimizing or eliminating your tax liability, either permanently or temporarily.
+A tax shelter is a way of minimizing or eliminating your tax liability, either permanently or temporarily.
 For example, making a donation to a qualified charity, itemizing your deductions and deducting that donation reduces your tax liability in that year.
 You’ll never have to pay taxes on the money you gave to your favorite charity.
 You can also deduct extraordinary medical expenses, mortgage interest and student loan interest, to name just a few tax liability-minimizing strategies.

 Tax Shelter: Retirement Accounts